ossfriendly/open-source-supporters/README.md

 ## A list of companies that sponsor open source software

+**The goal of this list** is to highlight companies who pay back to open source projects that are helping them to save time and money.
+Open source maintainers are often an invisible and underfunded workforce behind our informational infrastructure.
+With this list we would like to encourage more companies to be aware of that and play active role in supporting our common grounds.

 ##### Feel free to send a PR to update this document.

 <details>
 <summary><em>Click here to read the criteria to be on this list</em></summary>
-<p><strong>The goal of this list</strong> is to highlight companies who pay back to open source projects that are helping them to save time and money.
-Open source maintainers are often an invisible and underfunded workforce behind our informational infrastructure.
-With this list we would like to encourage more companies to be aware of that and play active role in supporting our common grounds.</p>
   <h3>Definitions</h3>
   <ul>
     <li>COMPANY: a legal entity made to generate profit.</li>